-Based on my review of your request and the information provided, I am revising the period of authorization for non-congregate sheltering until October 3, 2020.
+The State was previously approved for non-congregate sheltering through October 3, 2020.
+Based on my review of your request and the information provided, I am revising the period of authorization for non-congregate sheltering until November 2, 2020, for an additional 30 days.
 This extension may not extend beyond the State or Local public health order or the Secretary of Health and Human Services Public Health Emergency for COVID-19.